SNAPSHOT-India stocks, bonds, rupee, swap, call at 0425 GMT

 --------------

-The partially convertible rupee weaker at 61.87/88 as against previous close of 61.83/84 per dollar, tracking broad dollar gains.
-Continued inflows in debt prevent sharp fall in rupee.
+The partially convertible rupee trades stronger at 61.34/35 per dollar against its previous close of 61.45/46, tracking strength in shares and gains in other Asian currencies.
+Continued foreign inflows into local debt also help INR.

 GOVERNMENT BONDS